Scaramir/maxlight/README.md

 ```
 Inserting higher saturation and brightness values in the setup will show you the current color accents of the screen.
 For watching a movie, I'd recommend lower values to get an ambient lighting and smoother transitions.
-Higher saturation values than zero can be used to ignore the 256 shades of grey (from black to white) and
+Higher saturation values than zero can be used to ignore the 256 shades of grey (from black to white) and will show you more saturated colors,
-a higher brighness value ignores dark pixels and raises the overall brightness of the LEDs,
+a higher brighness value ignores dark pixels and raises the overall brightness of the LEDs.
-which then adapt only the color of the accents on the display.
-In combination with a low saturation value, a smooth and ambient effect can be created.
+These combinated will lead to poppy colors and a more vibrant lighting.
 The fading factor is something like the "aggressiveness".
 Higher fading factors will lead to a smoother transition between your captured colors.
 Just play around.
-The presets were optimized for "Cat Quest 2"(video games) and animes.
+The presets were optimized for colorful and brighter scenes, e.g. "Cat Quest 2"(video games), animes and working on the computer.

+I'd recommend no saturation (0) at all and a minimal brightness value (15) with a very high fading factor (210) to get a more natural lighting effect.
+This works also well for documentaries and movies.
 ```

 ## TODOs: